Chair Peak

 Chair Peak is a 6238 ft mountain summit located in east King County of Washington state.
 It's part of the Cascade Range and is set within the Alpine Lakes Wilderness.
 Chair Peak is situated three miles northwest of Snoqualmie Pass on land managed by Mount Baker-Snoqualmie National Forest.
 Precipitation runoff from this mountain drains into tributaries of the Snoqualmie River.
 Chair Peak is located immediately south of Snow Lake which is a popular hiking destination.
+Topographic relief is significant as the summit rises approximately 2,200 feet (670 m) above Snow Lake in 0.5 mi.
 The nearest higher neighbor is Kaleetan Peak, 0.57 mi to the west-northwest.

 Climate

 Chair Peak is located in the marine west coast climate zone of western North America.
 Most weather fronts originate in the Pacific Ocean, and travel northeast toward the Cascade Mountains.
-As fronts approach, they are forced upward by the peaks of the Cascade Range, causing them to drop their moisture in the form of rain or snowfall onto the Cascades (Orographic lift).
+As fronts approach, they are forced upward by the peaks of the Cascade Range (orographic lift), causing them to drop their moisture in the form of rain or snowfall onto the Cascades.
 As a result, the west side of the Cascades experiences high precipitation, especially during the winter months in the form of snowfall.
 Because of maritime influence, snow tends to be wet and heavy, resulting in high avalanche danger.
 During winter months, weather is usually cloudy, but due to high pressure systems over the Pacific Ocean that intensify during summer months, there is often little or no cloud cover during the summer.
 The months July through September offer the most favorable weather for viewing or climbing this peak.